LeonardoMarson/Application_for_the_TCC/README.md

+# Project Description:
+Model for Detecting Faults in Parts in the Mobile Industry after the Painting Process using Image Processing Techniques

+## Summary:

+This project focuses on the development of a system for detecting faults in parts in the mobile industry, specifically after the painting process.
+The use of advanced image processing techniques aims to identify and classify defects, promoting quality and reliability in the production of furniture components.

+## Objective:

+The main objective of this project is to implement a model capable of analyzing images of parts after the painting process and identifying possible defects.
+The system will use advanced image processing and machine learning techniques to perform fault detection and classification, contributing to improving quality in mobile production.

+## Methodology:

+**Data Acquisition:**
+Collection of a representative set of images of parts after the painting process, covering different types of defects.

+**Image Preprocessing:**
+Normalization, contrast adjustment, and other preprocessing techniques to improve image quality and highlight potential flaws.

+**Model Development:**
+Implementation of a convolutional neural network (CNN) architecture adapted for image defect detection.

+Choosing appropriate layers and activation functions for a specific task.

+**Training and Validation:**
+Division of the dataset into training, validation, and test sets.

+Training the model using the training set and tuning hyperparameters to improve performance.

+**Model Evaluation:**
+Evaluation of the model's ability to detect and classify different types of flaws.

+Use of specific specifications to assess the sensitivity and specificity of the system.

+**Integration into the Industrial Environment:**
+Adaptation of the model to operate in a real industrial environment, considering lighting variability and specific conditions.

+## Expected Contributions:

+**Improvement in Production Quality:**
+Contribution to the early identification of defects, avoiding the delivery of parts with paint problems.

+**Reduction of Waste and Costs:**
+Minimization of losses by identifying and correcting defects before the final assembly stage, resulting in resource savings.

+**Applicability in the Mobile Industry:**
+Development of a practical and applicable solution in the context of the mobile industry, facilitating integration into existing production lines.

+## Keywords:
+*Fault Detection, Image Processing, Mobile Industry, Machine Learning, Production Quality.*

+## Technologies Used:

+**Python:**
+Main programming language for system development.

+**TensorFlow and Keras:**
+Frameworks for implementing and training convolutional neural networks.

+**Google Colab Environment:**
+Cloud platform for more efficient training of machine learning models.

+**            **
+[Português]

-# Descrição do Projeto para TCC:
+# Descrição do Projeto:
 Modelo de Detecção de Falhas em Peças na Indústria Moveleira após Processo de Pintura utilizando Técnicas de Processamento de Imagens

 ## Resumo:

-Este projeto de Trabalho de Conclusão de Curso (TCC) concentra-se no desenvolvimento de um sistema de detecção de falhas em peças da indústria moveleira, especificamente após o processo de pintura.
+Este projeto concentra-se no desenvolvimento de um sistema de detecção de falhas em peças da indústria moveleira, especificamente após o processo de pintura.
 A utilização de técnicas avançadas de processamento de imagens visa identificar e classificar defeitos, promovendo a qualidade e confiabilidade na produção de componentes para móveis.

 ## Objetivo: